 OK.
 The basics aren’t that hard.
 Multiple myeloma is a cancer of the plasma cells in the bone marrow.
 Left untreated, multiple myeloma is likely to kill you in a few short years.

 The good news is there are more new, promising therapies for treating multiple myeloma than any other cancer.

 The bad news is there is no cure.

 Let’s start with the BIG question every patient asks as soon as they learn they have cancer: “Doctor, how long do I have?”

 Most oncologists will try to dodge the question and start mumbling something about how “You aren’t a statistic.” or “That isn’t important.
 What is important is we start treatment as soon as possible.”
 But patients and caregivers can be persistent—especially after someone tells them they have incurable cancer!

 Cornered, most myeloma specialists are now telling their newly diagnosed patients that they could live seven, eight or even ten years.
-But you also may hear that the median life expectancy for a multiple myeloma patient is between three and four years—or 44 months to be exact.
+But you also may hear that the median life expectancy–sometimes referred to as overall survival (OS)–for a multiple myeloma patient is between three and four years—or 44 months to be exact.
 Both of these statements are correct.

 How is it possible for one oncologist or info site to say 8 years while another says 44 months?
 Here’s where we start building your multiple myeloma IQ.

 It is true that—despite all of the new novel therapy agents available to treat our cancer—some patients do die.
-But some patients live decades—and there are more and more of those every day.
+But some patients live decades—and there are more and more of them every day.

 Like many cancers, multiple myeloma can be staged.
 But staging isn’t the most important prognostic factor.
 How well you will respond to treatment—and how long you are likely to live—are more dependent on some very specific genetic information.